FatemeNateghi/fatemenateghi.github.io/_pages/initiatives.md

 ---
 ## 🧠 Session Organizer — PSB 2025 & 2026

-I co-organize the session **[AI in Healthcare: Explainability, Trustworthiness, and Transparency on the Web](https://psb.stanford.edu/callfor/papers/ai.html)** at the [Pacific Symposium on Biocomputing (PSB)](https://psb.stanford.edu/), a leading venue for interdisciplinary work at the intersection of biology, medicine, and computation.
+I co-organize the session **[AI and Machine Learning in Clinical Medicine](https://psb.stanford.edu/callfor/papers/ai.html)** at the [Pacific Symposium on Biocomputing (PSB)](https://psb.stanford.edu/), a leading venue for interdisciplinary work at the intersection of biology, medicine, and computation.

 This session focuses on the growing deployment of AI systems in clinical care and the increasing need for **interpretable, reliable, and fair** systems.
 Topics include:
 - Explainability techniques for clinical ML/AI